Variability of mesoscopic mechanical disorder in disordered solids: Computer glass models

-{\textbf{Sticky spheres (polydisperse)}}.---In this model, pairs of particles interact via the same pairwise potential as in the `Sticky sphere (binary)' model discussed above, in which the cutoff length $r_{\rm c}$ serves as the key control parameter.
-We follow Ref.~\cite{LB_swap_prx} and draw each particle's effective size $\lambda_i$ from a distribution $p(\lambda)\!\sim\!\lambda^{-3}$, between $\lambda_{\rm min}\!=\!1.0\lambdabar$ and $\lambda_{\rm max}\!=\!2.22\lambdabar$, where $\lambdabar$ is the simulation units of length.
+{\textbf{Sticky spheres (polydisperse)}}.---In this model, pairs of particles interact via the same pairwise potential as in the `Sticky spheres (binary)' model discussed above, in which the cutoff length $r_{\rm c}$ serves as the key control parameter.
+We follow~\cite{LB_swap_prx} and draw each particle's effective size $\lambda_i$ from a distribution $p(\lambda)\!\sim\!\lambda^{-3}$, between $\lambda_{\rm min}\!=\!1.0\lambdabar$ and $\lambda_{\rm max}\!=\!2.22\lambdabar$, where $\lambdabar$ is the simulation units of length.
 We study two variants of this model that differ in their respective cutoff-lengths: $r_{\rm c}\!=\!1.1$, referred to as `sticky spheres (polydisperse) 1' in the main text, and $r_{\rm c}\!=\!1.2$, referred to as 'sticky spheres (polydisperse) 2' in the main text.
 The models' polydispersity is used to exploit the power of the Swap Monte Carlo Method~\cite{LB_swap_prx} to obtain the deeply supercooled equilibrium states.
 Finite-size effects induced by random particle-sizes are dealt with as explained in~\cite{boring_paper}.
-We choose the number density $N/V\!=\!0.40\lambdabar^{-3}$ such that the high parent-temperature glasses' pressure to bulk modulus ratio $p/K\!\approx\!0.05$.
-We employed systems of $N\!=\!2,000$ particles, independent of $T_{\rm p}$ for both model variants. $\chi$ was measured using at least $8,900$ independent glasses for all $T_{p}$'s with $r_{\rm c}\!=\!1.1$, and $n\!=\!11100$ glasses for all $T_{\rm p}$'s using $r_{\rm c}\!=\!1.2$.\\
+We choose the number density $N/V\!=\!0.40\lambdabar^{-3}$ such that the high parent-temperature glasses' pressure to bulk modulus ratio $p/K\!\approx\!0.05$.\\